 If you don’t have employer-provided health insurance or access to public healthcare subsidies, consider securing local health insurance.
 This option only covers care in Singapore, although some may offer limited coverage for short overseas trips.

 While local plans tend to be cheaper than international ones, there are some drawbacks to this type of plan.
-For example, local plans are usually renewable upon mutual agreement, meaning the insurer can decide to refuse renewing your policy if you develop a serious condition during your policy period.
+For example, local plans are usually renewable upon mutual agreement.
+This means the insurer can decide to refuse to renew your policy if you develop a serious condition during your policy period.

 #4 International health insurance

 Designed to cover policyholders on a worldwide basis, international health insurance plans are ideal for frequent travellers and globally mobile expats.
 They tend to feature higher coverage limits and a wider range of benefits in your country of residence, ensuring you have access to the highest quality care possible.